Merit Awards

 The 2023 Merit Award panelists included Jordan Wong, an artist based in Cleveland, who produces large scale installations and public artwork for the city as well as national museums; Goode Wyche III, a visionary arts and cultural professional based in Detroit who is dedicated to serving the community by facilitating the presentation of unsurpassed artistic experiences for audiences; and Cierra Rembert, a visual artist, arts administrator and curator based in Cleveland, who currently serves as the Artist Initiative Coordinator at SPACES.

-The Merit Award program is generously supported by ProMedica, the Ohio Arts Council, and the National Endowment for the Arts.
+The Merit Award program is generously supported by the Ohio Arts Council, the National Endowment for the Arts, and The Chapman Family.

 Recognizing outstanding local literary, performing and visual artists.